Codecademy/EventHub/README.md

-# Event Tracker
+# EventHub
-Event Tracker enables companies to do cross devices event tracking.
+EventHub enables companies to do cross devices event tracking.
 The events will be joined by their associated users at the server, and the server also comes with a built-in dashboard which can be used to answer the following common business questions
 * what is my funnel conversion rate
 * what is my cohorted KPI retention
 * which variant in my A/B testing has higher conversion rate